Current Market Rates

 Multi-family Investment Property Loans

-Fixed rate loans offer a stable payment based on the original loan terms over a fixed period of time, usually somewhere between five years and thirty years.
-These set payments allow commercial property owners to pay off their debt on a predictable schedule that maximizes their cash flow or equity position.
+Fixed rate loans offer a stable payment based on the original loan terms over a fixed period of time, usually somewhere between five years and thirty five years.
+These set payments allow commercial property owners to pay off their debt on a predictable schedule that stabilizes their cash flow or equity position.

 Freddie Mac Optigo Commercial